nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq/nuxeo-drive-architecture-recommendations-windows.md

 ### Dependencies

-Starting from Nuxeo-drive version 5.2.0, Python `v3.9.5` is the required version to be installed separately in the local machine.
-Please make sure to use this version specifically as bugs could happen even with a patch upgrade.
-Make sure that no other software overrides the supported python version.

 Although Nuxeo Drive embeds its own dependencies, you should ensure that you do not override these dependencies system wide to prevent issues.

 We recommend using **Microsoft Office 365** or the latest version for Direct Edit.